Skip links

 May 5, 2021

 Boca Chica, Texas.
 Space X’s Starship SN15 completes liftoff, flight, belly flop, approach, and landing for the first time.
-The previous four attempts had gone more or less well in the early stages, but crashed on landing.
+The previous four attempts had gone more or less successfully in the early stages, but crashed upon landing.

 April 29, 2021